Voland007/Dream_MM_Map_Editor/README.md

 -   Two ready-to-use sample maps.

 However, when viewing these, you'll see a warning about potential spoilers.
 Therefore, we recommend starting new maps from scratch.

+## Future Improvements

+In future updates, we'll add support for opening and visualizing maps directly from the original game resources.